steforster/Remact.Net/README.md

 * Local actors (message passing between threads)
 * Remote actors (message passing between hosts or processes)
 * WebSockets, Json and other open standards are used to link Remact actors
+* Peer to peer communication using distributed actor catalogs avoid single point of failure
+* Fully support bidirectional models: client-server / server-client / publish-subscribe
+* Strongly typed interfaces
-* High throughput on Linux and Windows: More than 5000 request/respose pairs per second between processes
+* High throughput on Linux and Windows: More than 5000 request/respose pairs per second between processes.

-[AsyncWcfLib](http://sourceforge.net/projects/asyncwcflib/) is the predecessor of Remact.Net.
-Remact.Net is much faster on Linux and much more interoperable.
-It now has full support for the bidirectional model and for strong typed interface documentation.
+  Remact.Net is much faster on Linux and much more interoperable than its predecesor [AsyncWcfLib](http://sourceforge.net/projects/asyncwcflib/).

 ### Related work

+The [Robot Operating System ROS](http://www.ros.org) is a popular framework that uses the actor model.
+There, a new messaging subsystem [DDS](http://design.ros2.org/articles/ros_on_dds.html) is considered.

-Some programming languages have built in support for remote actors:
+Some programming languages have built-in support for remote actors:

 * [Scala](http://www.scala-lang.org/).RemoteActors
 * [Erlang](http://www.erlang.org/)